Do you want to embed Medium article posts on WordPress?

 Medium is a popular blogging platform that allows you to easily publish articles on the internet.

-So now, the only way to embed your Medium articles in WordPress is by using the RSS block or widget.
+So now, the only way to display Medium posts in WordPress is by using the RSS block or widget.

 First, you need to find your Medium publication’s RSS feed.
 Usually, it is located at a URL like this:

-If you are using a custom domain for your Medium publication, then your RSS feed would be located at:
+If you are using a custom domain for your Medium publication, then your RSS feed will be located at:

 Next, you need to edit the WordPress post or page where you want to embed Medium posts and add the RSS block to the content area.